-Three dimensional artists usually have an 2-year associate's degree in Graphic Design, a 4-year Bachelor of Fine Arts or bachelor's degree in Art or Media Arts, or a Master of Fine Arts.
+Three dimensional artists usually have a 2-year associate's degree in Graphic Design, a 4-year Bachelor of Fine Arts or bachelor's degree in Art or Media Arts, or a Master of Fine Arts.
 Courses for these programs may include character animation, modeling, forging, gaming technology, and story development.
-It's important for three dimensional artists to develop a portfolio highlighting their talents.
+It's important for three-dimensional artists to develop a portfolio highlighting their talents.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the projected 2012-2022 employment growth of graphic designers is 7% overall, with the greatest increase in computer systems design (61%), where three dimensional skills would be most used.
-For fine artists, including sculpture artists, a slower-than-average 4% growth was predicted.
-Multimedia artists and animators should see similar growth of 6%.
-Realistic computer graphics, video games, and three dimensional movies are in demand, but many jobs are outsourced.
+According to the U.S. Bureau of Labor Statistics (BLS), the projected 2016-2026 employment growth of graphic designers is 4% overall, with the greatest increase in computer systems design (20%), where three-dimensional skills would be most used.
+For fine artists, including sculpture artists, a 7% growth was predicted.
+Multimedia artists and animators should see better growth of 8%.
+Realistic computer graphics, video games, and three-dimensional movies are in demand, but many jobs are outsourced.

-For those who want a career drawing three dimensional images but prefer to focus on mechanical or architectural drawings instead of fine art, becoming a drafter may be a good choice.
+For those who want a career drawing three-dimensional images but prefer to focus on mechanical or architectural drawings instead of fine art, becoming a drafter may be a good choice.
 Drafters take rough architectural or engineering sketches and use computer software to create detailed blueprints and other diagrams.
 A drafting associate degree from a technical school or community college is how most enter this field, and professional certification is available for workers who want to be competitive.
-According to the BLS, very little employment growth for drafters is predicted during the 2012-2022 period.
-Based on BLS figures from May of 2012, mechanical drafters received a median wage of $50,360, while architectural and civil drafters earned $47,870.
+According to the BLS, a 7% increase for drafters is predicted during the 2016-2026 period.
+Based on BLS figures from May of 2017, mechanical drafters received a median wage of $55,130, while architectural and civil drafters earned $52,870.

-Somewhat similar to other three dimensional illustrators and drafters, industrial designers take new commercial and industrial product concepts and create three dimensional drawings.
+Somewhat similar to other three-dimensional illustrators and drafters, industrial designers take new commercial and industrial product concepts and create three dimensional drawings.
 Going beyond that, they use these drawings to develop prototypes, consult with manufacturers and engineers, plan what materials will be used and evaluate the success of the design.
 To gain entry-level work, a bachelor's degree in architecture, engineering or industrial design is required, and a professional portfolio is necessary.
-The BLS projects 1,700 new positions will open for industrial designers between 2012 and 2022.
-These designers should expect to earn a median salary of $59,610, as reported by the BLS in 2012.
+The BLS projects 1,800 new positions will open for industrial designers between 2016 and 2026.
+These designers earned a median salary of $65,970, as reported by the BLS in 2017.